cm-watanabeseigo/gitpitch/PITCHME.md

 Note:
 - Yes!
 That's misleading!
-- Not a trap, but naturally occurring misleading.
+- perhaps, it is Not a trap, but naturally occurring misleading.
 - I think: when the trailer translating, The translator did not have any information about the story except the trailer.

 ---